 ExpressVPN Review: Quick Expert Summary

-On top of standard security features like 256-bit AES encryption, a kill switch, and secure protocols, ExpressVPN also offers:
+- Standard security features — 256-bit AES encryption, a kill switch, and a no-logs policy.

 - And more…